Rationale

 functions and shows how to apply them to your datasets.
 In this

-tutorial, we will use the geophagus
+tutorial, we will use the geophagus dataset provided in

 this package.
 This dataset contains 354 cytochrome c oxidase sequences